MarcinZyrkowski/JsonPlaceholderTestFramework/README.md

 ## How to run tests
-1. Clean tests
+1. Clean tests reports from previous run/s
 `gradle clean`

+2. Build project without test execution
+`gradle build -x test`

-2. Execute tests
+3. Execute tests by running regression
-`gradle test`
+`gradle test --tests "org.example.suites.RegressionSuite"`

 or by running any `suite` file.

+It is also possible to run tests by tag:
+`gradle test -Dtags=full` however all tests will be executed (all regression and all suites) which means test duplication

 ## How to generate Allure report
 Once tests are executed: